Workforce Planning – Recruiting Future Talent

 - Is your workforce able to perform at its highest level in a virtual environment?

-- Have career paths changed in response to the unexpected event?
+- Have career paths changed?

 - Does your organisation understand who in the current workforce is best fit for these new career paths?